 The following table contains the requirements for the installation of Oracle9iAS Client.
+All the space calculations are based on NTFS.
+FAT formatted drives will require additional space.

 See Also: Appendix B, "Installing Oracle9i Application Server Administrative and Development Client CD-ROM"